Juddy2403/Astyanax/README.md

 ## Features
 - **Single Level Gameplay**: The game consists of one level.
 Upon dying, the level resets.
 Upon winning, an image is displayed indicating the first round has been cleared, after which the level resets.
 - **Enemy System**: Enemies can drop random pick-ups when defeated.
 The boss is a stronger version of the Skeleton enemy with a different-colored skin.
-- **Power-Ups and Weapon Upgrades**: Players can collect power-ups and weapon upgrades dropped by pillars.
+- **Power-Ups and Weapon Upgrades**: Players can collect power-ups dropped by enemies and weapon upgrades dropped by pillars.
 - **SP Regeneration**: Special Points (SP) regenerate over time, allowing players to use power-ups more frequently.
 - **Simplified Memory Management**: Enemy instances are not freed and reallocated upon respawning.
 Instead, their positions and stats are reset, and they are reactivated after certain conditions are met.
 - **Attacking While Moving**: Players can attack while crouching or jumping.